PonyLianna/pythonQEPest/README.md

 To be able to do it you'll need `Python >3.12 + pip3` (https://www.python.org/downloads/)

-Further installation:
+Further installation (I skip venv here):

 `pip install poetry`

 `poetry install`

-`python ./pythonQEPest/python_qepest.py`
+`python ./pythonQEPest/main.py`

 And you're ready to work with it!
+Just fill your data.txt with anything you want to process and execute this script.

+If you want a GUI: `python pythonQEPest/gui/gui.py`

 ## Where to find original of this program?